 Our Hospital-based CNS team works with two Palliative Medicine Consultants and two Associate Clinical Nurse Specialists alongside other teams within the hospital to enhance the care being provided to patients and their families or carers.

-The team works from 8am to 6pm Monday to Friday including some Bank Holidays.
+The team works from 8am to 6pm seven days a week (Monday to Sunday) including all Bank Holidays.

 What does the Trinity CNS team in the hospital do?